Poor Side of Town: Song

 Johnny Rivers would recall of "Poor Side of Town": "I don’t know what inspired it…It was not from any personal experience, because I was living in Beverly Hills."
 Although he'd describe it as "an easy song to write", Rivers would say the song: "took…about five months to write…I kept writing little bits and pieces of it."
-With the parent album of "Poor Side of Town": Changes, Rivers shifted from southern rock to an orchestral pop sound with a string-&-brass arrangement by Marty Paich who had orchestrated the recent Top 5 hits by the Mamas & the Papas, the LA Phil musicians who had played on the Mamas & Papas tracks also playing on Changes.
+With the parent album of "Poor Side of Town," Changes, Rivers shifted from southern rock to an orchestral pop sound with a string and brass arrangement by Marty Paich who had orchestrated recent Top 5 hits by the Mamas & the Papas.
+The LA Phil musicians who had played on the Mamas & Papas tracks also played on Changes.

-The single edit of "Poor Side of Town" reduces the coda of the album track, which following the repeated lyric line: "Oh with you by my side" continues, finishing up the verse, and following the repeated guitar riff, repeats the sung introduction of the scatting, before the song fades out.
+The single edit of "Poor Side of Town" reduces the coda of the album track which follows the repeated lyric "Oh with you by my side".
+After this line, the verse finishes, the guitar riff and the sung introduction of the scatting repeats, and the song fades out.